 Baby walkers are sitting devices on wheels.

-Baby walkers don't help babies learn to walk.
+Baby walkers do not help babies learn to walk.
 They may actually hold up how long it takes for them to learn.

 They are not safe and increase your child's risk of: